Network Monitoring

 envsubst < network_egress_cluster.yaml | kubectl apply -f -

-With the file applied we can attach tetra to observe events again:
+Once the tracing policy is applied, you can attach tetra to observe events

 kubectl exec -ti xwing -- bash -c 'curl https://ebpf.io/applications/#tetragon'

-We can confirm in-kernel BPF filters are not producing events for in cluster traffic by issuing a curl to one of our services and noting there is no connect event.
+traffic by issuing a curl to one of our services and noting there is no

 kubectl exec -ti xwing -- bash -c 'curl -s -XPOST deathstar.default.svc.cluster.local/v1/request-landing'